pmfarley/Assisted-Installer-Static-IP/README.md

 ## **STEP 11.
 (OPTIONAL) RETRIEVE THE AWS S3 DOWNLOAD URL:**

   This can be used to download directly from AWS S3, which can be helpful when transfering from a location with limited upload speed.

+**a.
+Run the following command to display the URL to download the Disccovery ISO image from AWS S3:**
    ```bash
    curl -s -X GET "https://$ASSISTED_SERVICE_API/api/assisted-install/v1/clusters/$CLUSTER_ID" \
    -H "Authorization: Bearer $TOKEN"|jq .image_info